naasking/Dynamics.NET/README.md

 ## Generic typed constructors

-The Constructor&lt;TFunc&gt; static class accepts a delegate type TFunc and exposes a TFunc instance creates instance of TFunc's return type.
+The Constructor&lt;TFunc&gt; static class exposes an efficient way to construct instances of given types.
+The type TFunc is a delegate whose signature matches the constructor you wish to invoke, and it creates instances of the delegate's return type.

 For instance, arrays have pseudo-constructors that accept a length and return an array of that length.
 So you can obtain a delegate